thisanimus/codeigniter-vite/README.md

 Vite streams from the `/src/main.js` file.
 As long as you write your code there, or import it there, vite will know about it and will stream those changes to the browser.

+## php and html

+Vite is configured to watch for changes to .php and .html files.
+It will hard-refresh the browser if these files change.

 ## Gotchas

 Both CodeIgniter and Vite have a special folder called `/public`, but they behave differently.
 I have reconfigured the vite public folder to `vite_public`.